aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 show config checkpoints
 ```

-View the contents of the lastest checkpoint file.
+View the contents of the latest checkpoint file.

 ``` bash
 more checkpoint:< filename >